JuniFruit/FindYourHatBrowserVersion/README.md

 * Before you start, you have to enter your name and field size.
 The field is always a square;
 * Game features 2 levels of difficulty (Easy, Hard).
 It affects the percentage of holes on a field;
 * Game has random field generator, if game restarts it generates new field of the same size and difficulty automatically;
-* Field generator uses A* Pathfinder algorithm to make sure the field is actually beatable;
+* Field generator uses depth first search algorithm to make sure the field is actually beatable;